-Ming Luke shares conducting duties in the 2013-14 production of Falstaff.
-Previously, Mr. Luke served as assistant conductor for the recent OSJ productions of La voix humaine and Pagliacci, The Barber of Seville and Eugene Onegin, and served as chorus master for Così fan tutte.
+Ming Luke serves as conductor for the company premiere of The Italian Girl in Algiers during the 2014-15 season.
+Previously, Mr. Luke shared conducting duties in OSJ’s recent productions of Falstaff, La voix humaine and Pagliacci, The Barber of Seville and Eugene Onegin, and served as chorus master for Così fan tutte.

 Mr. Luke currently serves as Music Director of Symphony Napa Valley, Music and Education Director of the Lincoln Theater, and Music Director of the Berkeley Community Chorus and Orchestra.
 He has worked with ensembles across the US, UK, Russia, Czech Republic, Hungary, and Austria, conducting orchestras such as Kennedy Center Opera Orchestra, Birmingham Royal, Bolshoi Orchestra, San Francisco Ballet, Gödöllő Symphony Orchestra (Hungary), Sacramento Opera, Napa Regional Dance Company, Sacramento Philharmonic, Komorni Orchestr Akademie of Prague, the Napa Valley Symphony, and others.